How to live your horse dreams, without breaking the bank

 Savings Tactic #2: Work Off Board

-in a number of ways.
+You can work off board costs in a number of ways.
 Some facilities will reduce your monthly bill if you help them out with chores like mucking stalls and cleaning up.
 Others have the option of half or partial board, where you care for your own horse for a smaller monthly cost.

 Both of those options do require your time, so don’t bite off more than you can chew.

 Depending on the facility you board at (and your horse), some places will reduce your board bill if you allow them to use your horse in lessons.
 Use caution, though, because there will be multiple students riding your trusty mount, and some horses are not a fan of this.

 This one sounds obvious, but it can be super hard to do.
 You should avoid buying all those extra saddle pads and polo wraps, that fifteenth trail brush, or that shiny new bit that your horse really doesn’t need.
 Keep it simple and try to be realistic.

 Try to avoid buying things right when you see them, but instead walk away and give yourself ample time to think it over.

 Savings Tactic #4: Take Care of Your Stuff

 A good way to waste money is to toss your stuff around and neglect it.
 Don’t do that.
 Keep your saddle and other tack clean and stored appropriately.
 If you don’t have access to a climate-controlled tack room, then take your nice leather goods home with you.

 It might be a pain in the butt to haul it back and forth, but it will last way longer if it’s well cared for.